Three weeks in, Iran war escalates beyond Trump's control

-Summary A defensive Trump called other NATO countries ‘cowards’ for refusing to help secure the Strait of Hormuz
+Summary A defensive Trump called other NATO countries "cowards" for refusing to help secure the Strait of Hormuz and insisted the campaign was unfolding according to plan

 WASHINGTON (Reuters) – President Donald Trump ends the third week of the Iran war confronting a crisis that seems to be slipping out of his hands: Global energy prices are surging, the United States stands isolated from allies and more troops are preparing to deploy despite his promise the war would be only a "short excursion."